shiraily/exercise/README.md

 ## AtCoder

+CAUTION: DO NOT PUSH TO REMOTE BEFORE TEST PERIOD IS FINISHED

-You can copy template to start ABC
+You can copy template to start ABC 270

 ```
 ./start_atcoder.zsh 270